 I faithfully saw my counselor each week and put in some hard work.
 I had never thought of myself as an anxious person before, being someone more prone to depression, but I was able to see how managing my anxiety was going to bring a lot more peace to my life.
 So I worked, and worked, and worked, and waited for the changes in medication to kick in.

 After much debate, I decided to become an exclusive pumper- a mom who only pumps breast milk and feeds it via bottle to the baby.
 This was arduous but worth it.
-Over the course of the next 9 months, I would pump over 8,00o oz and build a stockpile of 4,000 oz that not only filled our garage freezer but our neighbor’s.
+Over the course of the next 9 months, I would pump over 8,00o ounces and built a stockpile of 4,000 ounces that not only filled our garage freezer but our neighbor’s.

-During this time I kept up with the counselor and started practicing meditation with the Headspace app.
-My parents would come over and visit and we’d research Bible verses to cling onto during this time.
+I kept up with the counselor and started practicing meditation with the Headspace app.
+My parents would come over and visit and we’d research Bible verses to cling on to during this time.
 My friends and family prayed faithfully for me.
 I made a point of connecting with someone encouraging each and every day.

 HERE IN 2016

 Today you will find me spending my days with this amazing little girl and my incredible husband.
 Every day I work to keep my mental health in this happy place.
 I have since tried to reduce my antidepressant and I didn’t feel like myself, so I went back to my regular dose, for now.
 I get my workouts in every day and am tweaking my nutrition to lose this last bit of baby weight.
 Funny, one moment it feels like the most urgent need in the universe, and the next it pales in comparison to Raegan’s brilliantly blue eyes that are watching my every move.

 Brandice Lardner is a Certified Personal Trainer, Nutrition Coach, Author, and Jesus Girl whose mission in life is to help women ditch the diet mentality and find peace with food and their bodies so that they are better equipped to do the great things God has called them to do.